 The Contract Administrator shall be notified in writing when the shotcrete is ready for the sounding acceptance testing.
-The sounding acceptance testing of the shotcrete shall be completed on the final shotcreted layer by the Contract Administrator to be inadequately bonded or cracked or any area of shotcrete where porous, rebound material, cracks, or sagging are present in cores that are taken within those areas shall be removed and replaced until adequate shotcrete quality and bonding has been achieved.
-Rehabilitation by other methods.
+The sounding acceptance testing of the shotcrete shall be completed on the final shotcreted layer by the Contract Administrator.

-Provisions shall only be undertaken with made for access to the written approval site and to all areas of the shotcreted face for sounding acceptance testing.
+Provisions shall be made for access to the site and to all areas of the shotcreted face for sounding acceptance testing.